Together with our partners, TechnoServe is helping to grow strong markets that create opportunities for enterprising people in the developing world.

 - El Salvador

 - South Sudan

-The Solutions for African Food Enterprises (SAFE) program aims to increase the competitiveness of the African food processing sector and to expand the availability of affordable and nutritious food to local populations.
-The program continues a partnership with USAID, Partners in Food Solutions and TechnoServe to scale and refine the model built under AAIFP.
+Solutions for African Food Enterprises (SAFE) is a multi-year program which aims to increase the competitiveness of the African food processing sector to expand availability of affordable and nutritious foods to local populations.
+The program builds upon a partnership with USAID, Partners in Food Solutions, and TechnoServe initiated in five countries.

 Impulsa Tu Empresa aims to help more than 850 small and growing businesses boost their growth.
 Through mentoring and business training, the program aims to increase sales by $25 million and generate 750 new jobs in Guatemala, Honduras, El Salvador, Nicaragua and Burkina Faso.

 TechnoServe is partnering with The MasterCard Foundation to help rural young women and men in East Africa transition to economic independence.
 The Strengthening Rural Youth Development through Enterprise (STRYDE) program delivers a comprehensive package of services including skills training, business development and mentoring to young people ages 18 to 30 in Kenya, Rwanda, Tanzania and Uganda.

 Latin America's youth unemployment rate is nearly 30 percent.
 Youth face unique challenges in obtaining formal employment or becoming successful entrepreneurs.
 Crece Tu Empresa, TechnoServe's program in partnership with Citi Foundation is working to address the challenge of youth unemployment in Guatemala and El Salvador.

 Women in developing countries often lack access to formal savings accounts, creating challenges for female entrepreneurs.
 TechnoServe, in partnership with Vodacom, the World Bank and the Center for Global Development, is currently implementing a $2 million, two-year program funded by ExxonMobil Foundation in Tanzania and Mozambique.